ariobarxan/CoinRadar/Readme.md

 # Documentation
-The given description is succint as much as possible.
-View descriptions are only limited to cases which are out of ordinary implementation or have some important points.
+The given description is as succinct as possible.
+View descriptions are limited to cases that are out of ordinary implementation or have some important points.
+Repetitive implementations, are mentioned only in the first documented file.

 ## Model